 Want to share your story?
 Send your submission here!

 My name is Jana and I’m fertile.
 I’m fertile even though I haven’t been able to conceive after 18 months of unprotected sex and several years of not so well protected sex before.

-I haven’t always had this mindset, rather opposite.
-In the beginning every month, which ended with my monthly flow, brought tears and feeling of unfairness in my heart.
+I haven’t always had this mindset, rather the opposite.
+In the beginning, every month, which ended with my monthly flow, brought tears and feelings of unfairness in my heart.
 Especially when my girlfriends got pregnant after a few tries.
-I slowly started to believe, that I was in fact infertile even though physiologically I was fertile as well as my partner.
+I slowly started to believe, that I was, in fact, infertile even though physiologically I was fertile as well as my partner.

 My impatience was getting the best of me on a regular basis (in sync with my PMS 🙂 ) and I could feel how the relationship with my partner slowly started to crumble.
 I like to plan things and suddenly there was something that couldn’t be planned.
 My confidence was going downhill and I felt more and more insufficient or just not good enough, not woman enough.

 All the insecurities I had had before got stronger and all of my inadequate expectations of my partner got more and more intense.
 I’m not particularly proud of this but I was extremely dependent on my partner and I expected him to make me happy.
 Even more, I believed that it was his responsibility to make me happy.
 I wanted him to spend lots of time with me, take care of me and put me first 24/7.
 After one year all these expectations together with the pressure of trying to conceive took its toll on my partner who had a nervous breakdown.
 At that moment I had a small nagging feeling that maybe I had something to do with the state of his health, but at that time I was well in denial.
 So it remained just a funny feeling.